-- The Orbit network must be connected before applying power to the PC or other power source. - The TCON backbone (with modules) must be cabled to the controller. - Ensure that there is an adequate power source available. - Evaluate the power requirements and use PSIMs (Refer to the ELECTRICAL INSTALLATION Section on Orbit Networks). - If using a USBIM only 4 modules can be powered without a PSIM. - If using any other Orbit controller, a PSIM must be used. - 0 - Consider Cable runs and cable lengths.
+- The Orbit network must be connected before applying power to the PC or other power source. - The TCON backbone (with modules) must be cabled to the controller. - Ensure that there is an adequate power source available. - Evaluate the power requirements and use PSIMs (Refer to the Section ELECTRICAL INSTALLATION on Electrical installation and the Section on Orbit Networks). - If using a USBIM only 4 modules can be powered without a PSIM - If using any other Orbit controller, a PSIM must be used.

+• Consider Cable runs and cable lengths.